ullibniss/INNO-Networks-Engineering/INR_3rd_lab_Fedorov_Alexey.md

 ## 3.a What is Link Aggregation?
 How does it work (briefly)?
 What are the possible configuration modes?

-Link aggregation, defined by IEEE 802.1AX (formerly IEEE 802.3ad), combines multiple links to enhance transmission performance and ensure fault tolerance.
+**Link aggregation**, defined by IEEE 802.1AX (formerly IEEE 802.3ad), combines multiple links to enhance transmission performance and ensure fault tolerance.
 These links can be physical connections between the same devices or virtual links using proprietary protocols like Cisco VSS or Nexus VCC.
 A group of aggregated ports is called a Link Aggregation Group (LAG), also known as a bond, team, or port-channel, with up to 8 links.
 The scheduling algorithm determines how packets are distributed across links, while the Link Aggregation Control Protocol (LACP) actively monitors and manages link inclusion or removal.

-LACP operates by exchanging frames (LACPDUs) on all enabled links.
+**LACP** operates by exchanging frames (**LACPDUs**) on all enabled links.
 When a device detects another LACP-enabled device, they combine their links into a single logical link.
 LACP has two modes:
 - **Active**: Sends LACPDUs every second.
 - **Passive**: Responds only when LACPDUs are received.